David Parker Ray: Criminal history

-Ray sexually tortured and presumably killed his victims using whips, chains, pulleys, straps, clamps, leg spreader bars, surgical blades, electric shock machines, and saws.
+Ray sexually tortured and presumably killed his victims using whips, chains, pulleys, straps, clamps, leg spreader bars, surgical blades, needles, electric shock machines, and saws.
 It is thought that he terrorized many women with these tools for many years with the help of accomplices, who are alleged to have included several of the women he was dating.
 Ray's torture room was a re-purposed, soundproofed cargo trailer located immediately outside his Elephant Butte property.
 Ray stocked the trailer, which he called the "Toy Box", with numerous sex toys, torture implements, syringes, and detailed diagrams showing ways of inflicting pain, as well as a homemade electrical generator to deliver electrical shocks to his victims.
 In total, Ray is believed to have spent $100,000 on the trailer, fitting it with sex toys and torture devices.

 Reportedly, Ray constructed elaborate contraptions to confine his victims, such as a fur-lined coffin and a makeshift pillory.
 In addition, there were also elaborate locks and pulleys to prevent his captives from escaping.
 A mirror was mounted in the ceiling, above the obstetric table to which he strapped his victims so that they would be able to see themselves be raped and tortured.
 He has been said to have wanted his victims to see everything he was doing to them.
 Ray also put his victims in wooden contraptions that bent them over and immobilized them while he had his dogs and sometimes other friends rape them.
 Ray often had an audio tape recording of his voice played for his victims whenever they regained consciousness.

 In the transcripts of his tapes, Ray detailed how he would occasionally release his captives, abandoning them by the side of a country road after severely drugging them with barbiturates to induce amnesia, which would prevent them from reporting the assaults: